JoshSJKim/FCC---Basic-JavaScript/README.md

 - Add a new album to the myMusic array.
 - Add artist and title strings, release_year number, and a formats array of strings.

+- The only reason I get confused with this challenge is because I end up over-thinking everything by the time I finish one challenge.
+Thinking I need to write another function, return something, push or shift something here and there.
+- Just read the instructions.
+It usually tells me what I need to do.
+In this case, simply add it in.